Finite Pinwheel Scheduling: the k-Visits Problem: Introduction

 \section{Introduction}

 Deadline-based scheduling problems are fundamental in both theory and practice, arising in diverse settings such as manufacturing, communications, satellite operations and are even present in everyday tasks.
 For example, imagine a single delivery truck tasked with supplying several stores, each with diverse restocking needs.
 The challenge is to figure out a schedule that ensures all stores are resupplied before running out of stock.
-How can the truck manage this, given the varying demands of each store?
+How can the truck manage this, given the varying demands of the stores?

 The \textsc{Pinwheel Scheduling} problem~\cite{Holte_Pinwheel} (also known as \emph{Windows Scheduling} with one channel~\cite{Bar-Noy_Windows,Bar-Noy_0.6}, or \emph{Periodic Scheduling}, e.g.~\cite{Bar-Noy_Periodic}) formalizes such questions in perpetual settings as follows.
 Given a multiset $D=\{d_1,\ldots,d_n\}$ of positive integers (deadlines), the goal is to determine whether there exists an infinite sequence over $\{1,\ldots,n\}$ such that any subsequence of $d_i$ consecutive entries contains at least one instantiation of~$i$.
-Despite its simple description, this problem still has many open questions, with its complexity in particular remaining open for over three decades.
-Although conjectured to be PSPACE-complete, NP-hardness has only been proven when the multiplicity of each deadline is given as input (compact encoding).
-Very little is known when the input is given explicitly as a multiset (see Table~\ref{tab:comparison}).
+Despite its simple description, this problem is still associated with many open questions, with its complexity in particular remaining open for over three decades.
+Although conjectured to be PSPACE-complete, NP-hardness had until recently only been proven when the multiplicity of each deadline is given as input (compact encoding); for the case in which the input is given explicitly as a multiset, NP-hardness was proven very recently by Kleinberg and Mishra~\cite{kleinberg_mishra_NP_hardness}.
+See Table~\ref{tab:comparison} for a comprehensive list of known complexity results.
 Note that instances with sum of inverse deadlines (\emph{density}) greater than $1$ do not admit a feasible schedule.
-In a recent breakthrough, Kawamura~\cite{Kawamura_5/6_stoc} also proved that instances with density not exceeding $5/6$ always admit a feasible schedule, which was a long-standing conjecture proposed by~\cite{Chan_conjecture}.
+In a recent breakthrough, Kawamura [STOC 2024]~\cite{Kawamura_5/6_stoc} also proved that instances with density not exceeding~$5/6$ always admit a feasible schedule, which was a long-standing conjecture proposed by Chan and Chin~\cite{Chan_conjecture}.